Ellis Island Overwhelmed: The Strain of Immigration in 1920

 Overcrowding at Ellis Island Causes Unusual Sleeping Arrangements for Immigrants.
 Future American "Putting Up" with Uncle Sam.
 Over a thousand Immigrants were recently forced to sleep on blankets spread on the floors in overcrowded Ellis Island.
 Our treatment of the Immigrant is "criminal," declare several Investigators, and Commissioner Wallis agrees with them.
 Photo © International.
 The Literary Digest, 30 April 1921.
 GGA Image ID # 14d1aaf0ec

 The rising wave of immigration swamped Ellis Island completely today.
-Although every available inch of space at the immigration station is utilized and for night after night this week aliens have been sleeping on the branches in the concourse, the limit was reached last night when the Kaiserin Augusta Victoria sought to discharge 735 steerage passengers to avoid being delayed beyond her schedule in departing for Europe.
+Although every available inch of space at the immigration station is utilized, and night after night this week, aliens have been sleeping on the branches in the concourse, the limit was reached last night when the Kaiserin Augusta Victoria sought to discharge 735 steerage passengers to avoid being delayed beyond her schedule in departing for Europe.

-By an emergency arrangement, the immigrants were housed at Quarantine.
-But there are still seven liners in the bay unable to dock or proceed because there wasn't any place where they can discharge their thousands of immigrants.
+An emergency arrangement housed the immigrants at Quarantine.
+But seven liners are still in the bay, unable to dock or proceed because there isn't any place where they can discharge their thousands of immigrants.

 The total number of immigrants arriving for the week ending today was 26,710.
 Of that number, more than 10,000 have yet to be inspected.
-Inspection is falling behind lather than gaining on the arrivals.
-And Immigration Commissioner Frederick Wallis said today that the force and the facilities for inspecting and housing immigrants are totally inadequate in the face of the increasing rush.
+Inspection is falling behind rather than gaining on the arrivals.
+Immigration Commissioner Frederick Wallis said today that the force and the facilities for examining and housing immigrants are inadequate in the face of the increasing rush.

 Some of The Ships at Anchor in The Bay

-Transatlantic ocean liners are awaiting a chance to discharge their steerage passengers arrived early in the week.
+Transatlantic ocean liners are awaiting a chance to discharge their steerage passengers who arrived early in the week.
 Because of the delays experienced, the ships cannot unload and get away on schedule.
-In the case of some carrying important international mails, the delay is severe.
+The delay is severe in the case of some carrying important international mail.
 In all instances, the break in schedules means a business loss.

-The ships now being held up, together with their quotas of ste3rage passengers which have not yet been inspected are:
+The ships now being held up, together with their quotas of steerage passengers that have not yet been inspected, are:

 • SS Amerika 2.630